-Every April Autism Speaks celebrates World Autism Month, beginning with the United Nations-sanctioned World Autism Awareness Day on April 2.
+Every April Autism Speaks celebrates World Autism Month, and the month begins with World Autism Awareness Day on April 2, established by the United Nations in 2007, which serves as a focal point for global events and campaigns.

 What is Autism?

 According to the organization Autism Speaks, autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
-According to the Centers for Disease Control (CDC), autism affects an estimated 1 in 36 children and 1 in 45 adults in the United States today.
+According to the Centers for Disease Control (CDC), autism affects an estimated 1 in 127 people globally, 1 in 36 children and 1 in 45 adults in the United States today.

 Autism looks different for everyone, and each person with autism has a distinct set of strengths and challenges.
 Some autistic people can speak, while others are nonverbal or minimally verbal and communicate in other ways.
 Some have intellectual disabilities, while some do not.
 Some require significant support in their daily lives, while others need less support and, in some cases, live entirely independently.